Siberian tiger: Reintroduction

-Inspired by findings that the Amur tiger is the closest relative of the Caspian tiger, there has been discussion whether the Amur tiger could be an appropriate subspecies for reintroduction into a safe place in Central Asia.
+Inspired by findings that the Amur tiger is the closest relative of the Caspian tiger, there has been discussion about whether the Amur tiger could be an appropriate subspecies for reintroduction into a safe place in Central Asia.
 The Amu-Darya Delta was suggested as a potential site for such a project.
-A feasibility study was initiated to investigate if the area is suitable and if such an initiative would receive support from relevant decision makers.
+A feasibility study was initiated to investigate whether the area is suitable and whether such an initiative would receive support from relevant decision makers.
 A viable tiger population of about 100 animals would require at least 5000 km2 of large tracts of contiguous habitat with rich prey populations.
 Such habitat is not presently available in the delta and so cannot be provided in the short term.
 The proposed region is therefore unsuitable for the reintroduction, at least at this stage of development.